-The normalized radar backscattering cross sections for V- and H-pol, $^{\circ}VV$ and $^{\circ}HH$ , vary with wind direction.
+The normalized radar backscattering cross sections for V- and H-pol, °VV and °HH, vary with wind direction.
 Recent published data contain important results on the location of the minima in the variation of radar backscatter as a function of wind direction for Ku-band.
 These new results, especially those of Li, et al. (1988), reveal various inconsistencies in the empirical fits to the azimuthal variation of the backscatter.
 The one complete example in Li, et al. (1988) from FASINEX shows that the upwind-downwind backscatter differences are small for vertical polarization and large for horizontal polarization.
-Their Figs. 5, 6, and 7 show that the minima near crosswind were close to 92° and 268° for vertical polarization and that the maxima at upwind and downwind were essentially 180° apart.
+Their Figs. 5, 6, and 7 show that the minima near crosswind were close to 92° and 268° for vertical polarization and averaged to about 97° and 263° for horizontal polarization and that the maxima at upwind and downwind were essentially 180° apart.
 Li, et al. (1988) also illustrate that the SASS-1 model function has minima at exactly 90° and 270° for both polarizations.